gilzoide/c_api_extract-py/README.rst

       ['<name>', <integer value>]
       # ...
     ],
+    # only present if enum is anonymous
+    'anonymous': true,
     # only present if you pass `--source` to c_api_extract
     'source': '<verbatim definition source code>',
   }